ChinmayaHoneywell/tcs-vslice-0.2/mcs/README.md

 Position demand date will be collected on Machine-1 by RealSimulator at 'LogFiles' location Current Position data will be collected on Machine-2 by mcs-main-app at 'LogFiles' location

-Save the jconsole data as well.
+Save the jconsole data and wireshark data and tale screen shots.
 Stop all the services and redo above steps to take another set of measurements.